Dress Down Friday Charitable Giving Program

 Selection of Charities

-Clerk & Comptroller employees vote on eligible charity nominations every year.
+Clerk & Comptroller employees nominate and vote on eligible charities every year.
 Charities must be 501(c)3 organizations located in and serving Palm Beach County residents.
 Charities that support or promote political causes, public policy issues, or religious ideas or views are not eligible.
 Find out more about our Charitable Giving Program.